zapier/visual-builder/docs/_build/testing/test-tools.md

 A: Yes, you can extend the duration by stopping the existing canary, and re-running the `zapier canary` command with a new duration.

 **Q: How do I monitor the canary test?**
 A: Use Zapier's monitoring tools and logs to keep track of the test performance.
+We don't currently have a way to isolate monitoring for canary, only the overall success or error pattern.